A study has provided more evidence that online sports betting is a bad bet for states.

 A paper published in July 2024 titled The Financial Consequences of Legalized Sports Gambling used data from the University of California Consumer Credit Panel, which contains financial information from a nationwide credit bureau.

-The sample size in the sports gambling study was an astounding 7 million U.S. adults.
+The sample size in the sports gambling study was 7 million U.S. adults.

 The data included credit scores, credit card balances, loan delinquencies, and other measures of financial health.